AriFordsham/GHCWiki/type-functions-solving.md

 NB: We explicitly permit equalities of the form `x ~ y` and `a ~ b`, where both sides are either flexible or rigid type variables.

 Coercions `co` are either wanteds (represented by a flexible type variable) or givens *aka* locals (represented by a type term of kind CO).
 In GHC, they are represented by `TcRnTypes.EqInstCo`.
-Moreover, `TcTyFuns.RewriteInst` represents normal equalities, emphasising their role as rewrite rules.
+Moreover, `TcTyFuns.RewriteInst` represents normal equalities, emphasising their role as rewrite rules.  **SLPJ** but I hope the difference between wanted and given is explicit (different constructor) not implicit (look at the form of the coercion).

 ## Normalisation